Lean Manufacturing Games – Power of Experiential Training

 When employees see tangible improvements from their decisions in a simulation, they become more confident and motivated to apply these principles at work. - Breaking Down Resistance:

-Interactive, hands-on experiences help employees overcome the inertia associated with traditional training methods, paving the way for smoother transitions to lean processes. - Creating a Shared Vision:
+Interactive, hands-on experiences help employees overcome the inertia of traditional training methods, paving the way for smoother transitions to lean processes. - Creating a Shared Vision:

 Collaborative simulations instill a common understanding and commitment to lean principles across all levels of an organization.